vins pizza

 <tc>What wine goes best with pizza ?
 The best wine pairings</tc>

-It's hard to get more convivial than a good pizza paired with a well-chosen bottle of wine.
-Behind its apparent simplicity, this great classic of Italian cuisine offers a multitude of pairing possibilities.
-Tomato sauce, cheeses, grilled vegetables, cured meats, meat, or mushrooms: each recipe has its own balance and directly influences the choice of wine.
+It doesn't get much more inviting than a delicious pizza paired with a carefully selected bottle of wine.
+Behind its apparent simplicity, this Italian classic offers a wealth of pairing possibilities.
+Tomato sauce, cheeses, grilled vegetables, cured meats, meat, or mushrooms: each recipe has its own balance and directly influences the wine selection.

-Should you opt for a supple and fruity red, a mineral white, or easy-to-share rosés ?
-Once again, it all depends on the style of pizza: a Margherita will not require the same pairing as a four-cheese pizza, a Hawaiian (apologies to the anti-pineapple purists), or a recipe generously topped with Italian sausage.
+Should you go for a smooth fruity red, a mineral-driven white, or an easy-drinking rosé?
+Once again, it all depends on the style of pizza: a Margherita calls for a different pairing than a four-cheese, a Hawaiian (apologies to the anti-pineapple purists), or a pizza generously topped with Italian sausage.

-Margherita is based on a simple yet flavorful balance between tomato, mozzarella, and basil.
+The Margherita is all about a simple yet flavorful balance of tomato, mozzarella, and basil.

-With its tangy side and simplicity, it naturally calls for light red wines, focused on fruit and freshness.
-Therefore, you can opt for wines from Loire or from Beaujolais, where the expressions are often indulgent and low in tannins.
+With its tangy character and simplicity, it naturally calls for light red wines, focused on fruit and freshness.
+You can therefore opt for wines from the Loire or Beaujolais, where the expressions are often indulgent and low in tannins.

-Cuvées made from Gamay or from Pinot Noir from Burgundy or Alsace generally provide a beautiful interpretation of the dish, without ever overpowering the flavors.
+Cuvées made from Gamay or Pinot Noir from Burgundy or Alsace generally offer a great pairing with the dish, never overpowering the flavors.

 marguerita

-The simplicity of the Margherita enhances light reds
+The simplicity of the Margherita enhances light red wines

 For a four-cheese pizza

-Here, the richness and fat of the cheeses require a wine capable of bringing depth and freshness.
+Here, the richness and creaminess of the cheeses call for a wine that brings both freshness and depth.

-Fruity white wines from Burgundy, especially those made from Chardonnay, often offer a lovely roundness and a suitable texture.
-Some white wines, with dry but aromatic profiles, also work very well.
+White wines from Burgundy made from Chardonnay often offer lovely acidity and a beautiful texture.
+Some white wines, with dry yet aromatic profiles, also pair very well.

-The goal here is to contrast the richness while maintaining a beautiful harmony on the palate.
+The goal here is to balance the richness while maintaining harmony on the palate.

 For a meat-based pizza

-Recipes topped with meat or cold cuts (Diavola, Regina, Calabrese, etc.) generally pair better with generous and expressive red wines.
-Southern French cuvées, especially from Languedoc or the Rhône Valley, often provide the fruit, spices, and structure needed to complement this type of recipe.
+Recipes featuring meat or cured meats (Diavola, Regina, Calabrese, etc.) generally pair best with full-bodied, expressive red wines.
+Southern French wines, especially from Languedoc or the Rhône Valley, often bring the fruit, spice, and structure needed to complement these types of recipes.

-Red wines from Tuscany (Chianti, Rosso di Montalcino) also works very well thanks to its freshness and its ability to match the acidity of the tomato.
+Red wines from Tuscany (Chianti, Rosso di Montalcino) also work very well thanks to their freshness and ability to balance the acidity of the tomato.

-The goal here remains to find a wine generous enough to accompany the richness of the topping without weighing down the whole.
+The goal here is to find a wine generous enough to match the richness of the toppings without weighing down the whole dish.

-pizza vinDiavola and red Côtes-du-Rhône : a successful pairing
+pizza vinDiavola and a red Côtes-du-Rhône : a perfect pairing

 For a vegetarian pizza

-Vegetarian preparations often offer a wide variety of pairings depending on the ingredients used.
-A version with grilled vegetables, for example, will pair particularly well with a rosé from Provence that is fresh and fruity, able to highlight Mediterranean flavors without overpowering them.
+Vegetarian dishes often offer a wide range of pairings depending on the ingredients used.
+For example, a grilled vegetable version will pair especially well with a rosé from Provence, fresh and fruity, able to highlight Mediterranean flavors without overpowering them.

-The idea here is to favor fresh, accessible wines focused on balance rather than power.
+The idea here is to focus on fresh, approachable wines that emphasize balance rather than power.

-Pizza and red wine make a great pairing, provided you maintain a good balance.
-As soon as a tomato sauce is involved, the dish indeed gains acidity.
-In this context, a red wine that is too powerful, too oaky, or too tannic can quickly overpower the dish.
+Pizza and red wine make a great pairing, as long as you maintain a good balance.
+As soon as tomato sauce is involved, the dish becomes more acidic.
+In this case, a red wine that's too powerful, oaky, or tannic can easily overpower the flavors.

-Supple and light reds generally work much better.
-Focused on fruit, they easily accompany the richness of the pizza without weighing down the whole.
-Styles such as Gamay, Pinot Noir, or fresh and low-tannin reds are particularly well suited to classic recipes.
+Smooth and light reds generally work much better.
+Fruit-forward, they pair easily with an indulgent pizza without weighing down the overall experience.
+Grape varieties such as Gamay, Pinot Noir, or other fresh, low-tannin reds are especially well-suited to classic recipes.

-Thanks to their freshness, fruit, and aromatic expression, Italian wines often create a very natural pairing with pizza.
+Thanks to their freshness, fruitiness, and aromatic expression, Italian wines often create a very natural pairing with pizza.

-Styles such as Chianti, Primitivo from Puglia, or Montepulciano d’Abruzzo, for example, work particularly well with recipes based on cured meats.
-Their balance allows them to accompany the dish without masking its convivial and indulgent side.
+Styles like Chianti, Primitivo from Puglia, or Montepulciano d’Abruzzo, for example, work particularly well with recipes featuring cured meats.
+Their balance allows them to complement the dish without overpowering its friendly and indulgent profile.

 Montepulciano d’Abruzzo

-Montepulciano d’Abruzzo: the essential Italian pairing for pizza
+Montepulciano d’Abruzzo: an essential Italian pairing for pizza

-White wine is not always the first choice with pizza, yet some pairings work remarkably well.
+White wine isn’t always the first choice with pizza, yet some pairings work exceptionally well.
 In fact, as soon as the recipe becomes creamier or puts more emphasis on cheese, white wine naturally finds its place.

 Rosés: perfect for friendly gatherings

 When several pizzas are shared in the center of the table, rosé often becomes the simplest and most versatile option.
-Without seeking to dominate, it easily pairs with different styles of recipes.
+Without overpowering, it easily pairs with a variety of recipes.

-Its freshness and fruitiness allow for a natural transition from a vegetarian pizza to a spicier recipe or one richer in cheese.
-Dry and balanced rosés, especially those from Provence or the south of France, work particularly well in this type of friendly and relaxed meal.
+Its freshness and fruitiness make it easy to move from a vegetarian pizza to a spicier or cheesier recipe.
+Dry and well-balanced rosés, especially those from Provence or the south of France, are particularly well-suited for this kind of friendly and relaxed meal.

-Even though pizza remains an accessible dish, certain styles of wine can quickly throw off the pairing.
-Some mistakes should therefore be avoided when choosing the bottle.
+Even though pizza is an accessible dish, certain wine styles can quickly throw off the pairing.
+There are a few mistakes to avoid when choosing your bottle.

-• Tannic and powerful reds: they rarely pair well with pizzas.
-Overly present tannins can accentuate acidity and create a dry or bitter sensation in the mouth.
+• Powerful, tannic reds: they rarely pair well with pizza.
+Wines with strong tannins can emphasize acidity and create a dry or bitter sensation on the palate.

-• Oaked wines: pronounced oak aging often brings aromas of vanilla, toast, or spices that quickly overpower the simple and indulgent flavors.
+• Oaked wines: a pronounced oak aging often brings aromas of vanilla, toast, or spices that can quickly overpower simple flavors.

 • Very acidic wines: tomato already brings a lot of freshness to the dish.
-With a taut wine, the pairing can quickly become aggressive and lack balance.
+With a crisp wine, the pairing can lack balance.

-• Sweet wines : wines with a lot of sweetness rarely work with the saltiness of cheese or charcuterie.
-The combination generally seems heavier and less harmonious.
+• Sweet wines : sweet wines rarely work well with the saltiness of cheese or charcuterie.
+The combination usually feels heavier and less harmonious.

-• Too complex wines: Pizza is above all a convivial and generous dish.
-Mature or sophisticated wines often risk dominating the meal instead of naturally accompanying it.
+• Very complex wines: pizza is above all a convivial and generous dish.
+Evolved or sophisticated wines often risk overpowering the meal instead of naturally complementing it.

 In summary

-Pizza is a convivial dish that pairs best with simple, indulgent wines focused on fruit.
-The best pairings are thus built around fruity red wines and supple wines, accessible white wines, or even fresh and easy-to-drink rosés.
-The goal here is always the same: to accompany the flavors without overpowering them.
+Pizza is a friendly dish that pairs best with simple, generous and fruit-forward wines.
+The best pairings are built around fruity red wines, simple and elegant whites, or fresh and easy-drinking rosés.
+The goal is always the same: to enhance the flavors without overpowering them.

-Discover our selection of wines to enjoy with pizza and find the ideal bottle for your next delicious food and wine pairing !
+Discover now our selection of wines for your pizzas and find the ideal bottle for your next indulgent pairings!

 Back to Blog